ZhengyiLu01/Fashionista/README.md

 Implement the cart and link activity for the front-end view.
 Added a cart that holds the item chosen, and can have the items changed in quantity including said item.

-Then, makes a receipt so that the user can remember what they chose, and added a download receipt button that allows the user to keep it saved.
-Also created the variables of the class cartItem.
+Then, makes a receipt so that the user can remember what they chose, and added a download receipt button that allows the user to keep the receipt saved in the downlods folder.
+Also created the variables of the class cartItem, and updated the same to the Items.
+Created the sorting of the shop items using spinner.

 For paperwork, designed the skeletal product and MVP for story board.
 Also made the value proposition comic and the questionaire - questions for the final proposal and the Pretest questions for the UIUX.